 One purchase, yours to keep.
 Use it on every program, customize for your team.
 Works in Excel and Google Sheets.

-Stakeholder management is the work nobody wants to do because it feels political.
-It's not.
-It's just informed communication — the right people, the right info, the right cadence, before they have to ask.
+Stakeholder management gets skipped because it feels political.
+It isn't.
+It's informed communication: the right people, the right info, the right cadence, before they have to ask.

 "The stakeholders you don't manage will manage you."

 This template forces the discipline.
 Map them, score them, plan the comms, hold yourself accountable to the cadence.
-It's not glamorous.
-It's the unglamorous work that prevents most of the drama.
+It's the work that prevents most of the surprises.